With the New Year just around the corner, here’s a whistle-stop tour of some changes you may wanted to consider to go greener in 2020…

 4. Go green at home

 Switching your home to renewable energy is one of the most high impact changes you can make and it often saves money too.
-Consider the likes of Bulb (Read our blog), Octopus Energy and Ecotricity.
+Consider the likes of Octopus Energy, Bulb, Ecotricity, Good Energy and Co-Op Energy (powered by Octopus Energy), Green Energy and Ovo Energy.
 Use energy more sparingly by turning off lights and devices when not in use and setting the thermostat a few degrees lower (put a jumper on if you’re cold!)
 And get an energy efficient boiler and insulate your home well if you can.

 Taking one long-haul flight generates more carbon emissions than the average person in dozens of countries around the world produces in a whole year.
 Thankfully, holidaying in the UK is becoming more popular.
 Can you reduce your air travel?
 Even swapping two annual overseas holidays for one abroad and one in the UK will make a big difference.